sdwaikar/Gemini-explorer/README.md

    - In the Google Cloud Platform dashboard, create a new project.
    - Name the project descriptively.
    - Go to the Vertex AI section and enable the recommended APIs for your project.

+# Task 1

+### Steps to Install and Initialize Google Cloud SDK

+1. **Install Google Cloud SDK:**

+   - Download the installer for your operating system from the [Google Cloud SDK webpage](https://cloud.google.com/sdk/docs/install).
+   - Run the installer and follow the prompts to complete the installation.

+2. **Initialize Google Cloud SDK:**
+   - Open your terminal or command prompt.
+   - Run `gcloud init` to start the initialization process.
+   - Follow the on-screen instructions to log in to your Google Cloud account and set up your default project and configuration.